-As reported in the prior year report, controls were not in use requiring accounting personnel to maintain capital assets subsidiary records to establish necessary controls over all transactions.
+As reported in prior years, controls were not in use requiring accounting personnel to maintain capital assets subsidiary records to establish necessary controls over all transactions.

 The City should establish control procedures by developing and maintaining fixed asset subsidiary records.